-Here are a lot of good travel tips for how to get to Lofoten and Lillevik by plane, ferries, cars, etc. And some local rental car companies you may not know about.
+Here are our best tips for how to get to Lofoten and Lillevik by plane, ferries, cars, etc. And some information about local rental car companies.

 Travel to Lofoten by plane

 Flying is definitely the fastest way to get to Lofoten.
-There are four “local” airports:
+There are four “local” airports, and you will most likely need at least one stopover to get there:

-- Svolvær airport (small propeller airplanes only, requires a stopover)
+- Svolvær airport (small propeller airplanes only, requires a short stopover)

-- Leknes airport (small propeller airplanes only, requires a stopover)
+- Leknes airport (small propeller airplanes only, requires a short stopover)

 - Evenes airport ( domestic and a little international, requires a bus or car ride)